johnsusek/justaddwater/README.md

 You should have this information ready:

-* The `postgres` user's password
+* The `postgres` user's password (you may need to create one)
 * A 32 character randomly generated token, for JWT authentication

 ## Installation

-* Edit the postgrest.conf file and enter the postgres password and jwt token from the previous step
+* Edit the `postgrest.conf` file and enter the postgres password and jwt token from the previous step
 * Run the shell commands in the install.sh file as `root`
 * Run the sql in the install.sql file as `postgres`

 ## Operation

-* Run `postgrest.sh`
+* `./postgrest.sh`
 * Create some tables to represent your data structures
 * `killall -HUP postgrest` to regenerate API from schema
+* Check swagger docs for changes (/ on port 3000)
+* Edit nginx and add routes you want available to public

 ## Debugging